Pound dives as UK election speculation mounts before Brexit showdown

 Opposition lawmakers, and possibly ruling party rebels, could seek to either change the law or the government, in their drive to block what they say would be an economically damaging no-deal Brexit.
 Many want the government to ask the EU for a delay to the Oct.
 31 Brexit deadline.
 Johnson has threatened to expel any rebel lawmakers from his Conservative Party if they try and vote to prevent a no-deal exit.

-Expectations of further price swings in the pound jumped, with the two and three-month implied volatility gauges reaching their highest since December 2018.
 According to the latest positioning data, speculators cut their short positions against the pound but - at $6.8 billion - the size of the bet against sterling remains near its biggest since 2017, underscoring international investors' deep unease with the current political uncertainty in the UK.
+Traders are expecting much more volatility in sterling in the coming months, with implied volatility gauges at or near their highest levels of 2019.

 Last week, Johnson's government announced parliament would be suspended for around a month in what critics called an attempt to squeeze the time lawmakers had left to try and stop a no-deal Brexit.
 "If GBP was looking remarkably resilient to UK political news at the end of last week, its nerve has given way this morning.
 The pound has fallen sharply in European hours ahead of what promises to be a week full of twists and turns in Westminster," Rabobank said in a research note.